 Differences Between Chapter 7 & Chapter 13 Bankruptcy - Machi and Associates, P.C.

-• Chapter 7 is faster - it typically takes about four to six months to complete the process, as opposed to a Chapter 13 which takes three to five years.
+• Timeline: Chapter 7 is faster—typically four to six months; Chapter 13 takes three to five years to complete the payment plan[1][5].

-• In a Chapter 7 filing, you will lose some of your possessions; Chapter 13 gives you the ability to keep your stuff.
+• Property: In Chapter 7, you may lose some possessions if they are not exempt; Chapter 13 usually allows you to keep your property[1][3][5].

 All Blog Posts | Recent Blog Posts